The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

 On Windows, verify that the Server DSN is defined as a System DSN in the ODBC Data Source Administrator on the system running the TimesTen Server.
 See "Creating and configuring a logical server name on Windows" in the Oracle TimesTen In-Memory Database Operations Guide.

-This error only occurs on UNIX platforms.
+This error only occurs on Linux or UNIX systems.
 Open the

 sys.odbc.ini file on the system running the TimesTen Server and locate the Server DSN you are trying to connect.
 Verify that the dynamic library specified in the